 Gods of the Solar System - (grades 5 - adult) - [AM] Each one of the significant planetary bodies has been named after a god or goddess from mythology.
 This program not only mentions the history of the name but looks at what we know about each of these bodies today.
 No longer do these objects hold mythical significance but today we understand them for what they are, planetary bodies in many ways like Earth.
 For all of the planets we have not only observed them through our telescopes but we have visited them with robotic spacecraft and have viewed these planets close up.
 This program is really an opportunity to see what we have learned about each of the planetary bodies in the solar system.
 We will also look at why some of these objects are now called dwarf planets and where these dwarf planets are located.
 This program gives you a unique tour of the solar system.
 [A.8.5, B.8.1, E.8.7, A.12.6, E.12.3]

-Hubble Vision - (grades 6 - adult) - [AM] This program looks at the discoveries of the Hubble Space Telescope during it more than 15 years in orbit.
+Hubble Vision - (grades 6 - adult) - [AM] This program looks at the discoveries of the Hubble Space Telescope during it more than two decades in orbit.
 Starting in our own solar system the program moves on to look at the stars and how they are born and die.
 Finally it looks at the wide variety of galaxies.
 The program finishes by looking at some of the most distant objects yet observed.
 [E.8.7, B.12.3, D.12.11, D.12.12, E.12.5]

 Into the Universe - (grades 6 - adult) - [AM] The world entered the space age when on 4 October 1957 the Soviet Union launched the first artificial Earth satellite Sputnik 1.
 This exciting show takes a historic look at space exploration and NASA including both human and robotic missions.
 Follow the history of the Mercury, Gemini, and Apollo missions looking at both the successes and failures that have gone along with the space program.
 Explore Jupiter, Saturn and Mars with the help of robotic spacecraft.
 We conclude by looking at future missions and the possibility of permanent bases on the moon and Mars.
 [B.8.1, B.8.5, B.12.3, G.12.3] [Also addresses WI Social Studies standards A.8.10, B.8.7]